Steelhead Fever

 These days, I'm a little more relaxed about my steelhead fishing.
 Where it was once all about how many fish were caught per season, I'm now satisfied to catch a few and am happy to savour the days I can get out.

 My dad and I have spent many a wonderful day fishing on the coastal streams on Lake Superior's north shore.
 Gord Sr. and I have been fishing steelhead together for 40 years, and we enjoy the nostalgia of it as much as the angling.
-In recent years I've been using a fly rod a lot, and it can work very well.
+In recent years, I've been using a fly rod a lot, and it can work very well.
 Drifting dual flies with a bead head nymph and a trailing egg imitation is my go-to.
 It's a great feeling to play a big fish in white water with a fly rod and reel.

 Gord Sr. prefers a modified form of fly fishing called bottom bouncing that has proven very effective over the years.
 It requires a dropper weight with either egg sinkers or what's called a "slinky rig."
-The whole work is bounced along bottom and the fish grab the fly on the way by.
+The whole work is bounced along the bottom, and the fish grab the fly on the way by.
 I would not want to wager a guess at how many steelies have fallen to that rig on north-shore streams.
 The number is in the thousands.

 In quieter waters, a float rig works well.
 The float supports a fly or bag of rainbow eggs that is fished just off the bottom.
 A few wingless split shots are used to get the bait down.
-You let the float drift downstream and when it dips under, you set the hook and you're in business.
+You let the float drift downstream, and when it dips under, you set the hook and you're in business.
 The feel of a steelhead roaring down a river is one of the most thrilling experiences in angling.

 Lake Superior steelhead, shiny like a nickel.
 (Photo credit: Gord Ellis)